joshuacronemeyer/rack-padlock/README.md

 ## Prerequisites

-All you need to have a rack based application!
+All you need to have is a rack based application!
 (Rails, Sinatra, Camping, etc...)

 ## Setup